 Exposure to SPMF®Therapy sensitises and re-creates the missing physiological piezoelectric stimulus necessary for cartilage regeneration.

 OA is caused by progressive degeneration of articular cartilage.
-Articular cartilage is an vascular neural structure adherent to the articular ends of bone.
+Articular cartilage is hyline in nature and has no direct blood or nerve supply adherent to the articular ends of bone.
 The continual internal physiological remodelling of cartilage happens due to piezoelectric stimulus i.e. during compression of the cartilage there is generation of weak electro-magnetic fields and thus help in regenerating the cartilage.

 As such the articular cartilage has very limited regenerative capacity due to limited anabolic capacity and absence of piezo-electric stimulus in regeneration, does not allow healing.
 SPMF®Therapy restores the missing physiological stimulus thus leading to cartilage regeneration.